gaulfaa/toua-md/archived text/firstrelease.md

 * Vigilante Removed
 * Swapper Removed
 * Oracle Removed
-* Transporter Reworked
+* Doomsayer Reworked
 * Medium can have multiple ghost watching strategies, one of them using Mystic's ability
-* Jailor Change (Inspo from TOUE!)
+* Jailor Minor Rework (Inspo from TOUE)
-* Prosecutor does nothing inround and just an excuse to gamethrow in meeting.
-For that, it is removed.
+* Prosecutor Reworked to be more faithful to TOS2 Prosecutor
 * Engineer actually has to fix the sabotages now!
-* Traitor keeps their roles and abilities, however they may change their role to an Impostor.
-They can be guessed as their original Crewmate role, the role they have chosen as an Impsotor, or as "Traitor".
-* Blackmailer now has a red-blue pill situation
-* Eclipsal-Grenadier cannot co-exist (their ability are  merged, however this may be reverted)
+* Traitor no longer changes their role, but instead only changes factions.
+* Abilities of Eclipsal/Grenadier merged

+## Role Additions
+New roles are added, most from TOS2.
+### Crewmates
+See for them yourself!
+### Coven
+See below.
+### Neutral
+* Killing: Shroud (TOS2), Sovereign (Rework from TOS2 WW)
+* Apocalypse: See below.

 ## **New Factions!**
 ### **The Apocalyptic Faction**
-Instead of there having only Plaguebearer transforming into Horseman of the Apocalypse (Pestilence), there are now multiple roles that can do so!
+Alignment: Neutral Apocalypse\
-* Plaguebearer - Infect everyone with the Plague to become Pestilence
+* **Plaguebearer** - Infect everyone with the *Plague* to become **Pestilence**, Horseman of the Apocalypse!
-* Berserker - Get enough kills to become Pestilence
+* **Berserker** - Get enough kills to obtain special powers and become **War**, Horseman of the Apocalypse!
-* Soul Collector - Put reap marks on players, collecting their souls to become Pestilence

-More may be to come, but that's it for now!
-Obviously these roles cannot co-exist together, and Berserker can't co-exist with Juggernaut.
+* **Soul Collector** - Reap players' souls to transform into **Death**, Deliver of Armagaeddon and Horseman of the Apocalypse!
+* **Tax Collector** - Take the money of the innocent and transform into **Grimoire**, Horseman of the Apocalypse!

 ### **The Coven Faction**
-This is only useful for Crowded players, but there's a new faction!
-Impostors, but they have extra witchy abilities!\
+The Impostors if they have supernatural abilities involving black magic...\
-The Coven have the goal to eliminate everybody opposing their team, gaining majority.
+The Coven have the goal to eliminate everybody opposing their team, gaining majority, just like Impostors.\
-* Witch - A default role of the member of the Coven (similar to Crewmate from the crewmate faction)
+Unlike Impostors, Coven members must obtain the Necronomicon to kill players!
-* Coven Leader - Retrain fellow Coven members!
+* Coven Leader - Lead the Coven members to victory!
-* Illutionist - Sell the illusion to Investigatives, then victimize someone.
-If the Investigatives are to find out a witch is evil, they will see the victimized person as evil instead.
+* Illutionist - Sell the illusion to Investigatives, then victimize someone to make them show as good/evil!
-* Medusa - Stone players and wait for their death to unlock ability/team perks!
 * Potionist - Use your potions to help the team!
 * Conjurer - Kill and drop meteors!
 * Voodoo Master - Manipulate a voodoo doll made out of someone like a puppet!

-After every round, a book (in the modifiers section) will be given to one of the witches in the Coven, in which the spawn chances are suitable.
-The book gives the Witch more abilities!

-## New Roles & Modifiers!
-### Crewmate
-* Overseer (Crew Investigative)
-Get access to the admin tables, security system and vitals at anytime.
-Do your tasks to gain extra information from the panels.
-* Astral (Crew Investigative)
-Enter the Astral form to catch the Impostors!
-* Dronist (Crew Investigative)
-Catch killers in the act by flying drones!
-### Neutral
-* Spectator (Game Outlier - Ntl Benign)
-Spectator can spectate the game, and may have extra abilities, similar to a Mercenary (?)
-* Yandere (Neutral Evil)
-Be obsessed with your selected target!
-* Ritualist (Neutral Evil) - may be deleted!
-Drag bodies to shrines on the map to complete the ceremony!
-* Egoist (Neutral Killing)
-Defy the Impostors, win as yourself.
-* Predator (Neutral Killing)
-Strike when they are the most vulnerable!
-* Retributionist (Neutral Killing)
-Hold retribution to kill your killer!
-* Vulture (Neutral Killing)
-Satisfy your hunger and need for power
+* Necromancer - Utilize dead roles to benefit the team once more!
+* Witch - Control players to target other players!
+* Cultist (Outlier) - Convert somebody into a Coven member!